Sultan Satuq Bughra Khan

-Abdulkarim Satuq Bughra Khan (سۇلتان سۇتۇق بۇغراخان; also spelled Satuk; died 955) was a Kara-Khanid khan; in 934, he was one of the first Turkic rulers to convert to Islam, which prompted his Kara-Khanid subjects to convert.
+Abdulkarim Satuq Bughra Khan (سۇلتان سۇتۇق بۇغراخان; also spelled Satuk; died 955) was a Kara-Khanid khan; he was one of the first Turkic rulers to convert to Islam, which prompted his Kara-Khanid subjects to convert.

 There are different historical accounts of the Satuq's life with some variations.
 Sources include Mulhaqāt al-Surāh (Supplement to the "Surah") by Jamal Qarshi (b.
 1230/31) who quoted an earlier 11th-century text, Tarikh-i Kashghar (History of Kashgar) by Abū-al-Futūh 'Abd al-Ghāfir ibn al-Husayn al-Alma'i, an account by an Ottoman historian, known as the Munajjimbashi, and a fragment of a manuscript in Chagatai, Tazkirah Bughra Khan (Memory of Bughra Khan).

 Origin

-Satuq was said to have come from Artux, identified in the 10th century book Hudud al-'alam (The Limits of the World) as a "populous village of the Yaghma", the Yaghma being one of the Turkish tribes that formed the Karakhanids.
+Satuq was said to have come from Artush, identified in the 10th century book Hudud al-'alam (The Limits of the World) as a "populous village of the Yaghma", the Yaghma being one of the Turkic tribes that formed the Karakhanids.
 He lost his father Bazir Arslan Khan when he was 6.
 His uncle, Oghulchak Khan, married his mother in levirate marriage, making Satuq his step-son.

 Conversion to Islam

 According to an account by Munajjimbashi, based on a tradition ultimately stemming from a Karakhanid emissary in 1105 to the Abbasid court, he was the first of the khans to convert to Islam under the influence of a faqīh from Bukhara.
-According to Tazkirah Bughra Khan, Satuq converted to Islam when he was twelve.
+According to the Tazkirah Bughra Khan and Jamal Qarshi's Mulhaqat al-surah, Satuq converted to Islam when he was twelve.
 He was taught about Islam by a Samanid merchant, Abu an-Nasr from Bukhara.
-Nasr befriended the Khan of Kashgar, Satuq's step-father and uncle Oghulchak Khan and was granted special dispensation to build a mosque in the town of Artux just outside Kashgar.
+Nasr befriended the Khan of Kashgar, Satuq's step-father and uncle Oghulchak Khan and was granted special dispensation to build a mosque in the town of Artush just outside Kashgar.
 Here Satuq would often come to watch the caravans arrive.
 When Satuq saw Nasr and other Muslims observing their daily prayers he became curious and was instructed by them in the Islamic religion.

 Satuq kept his faith secret from the king, but convinced his friends to convert.
 However, when the king heard that Satuq had become a Muslim, he demanded that (under advice of Satuq's mother) Satuq build a temple to show that he hadn't converted.
 Nasr advised Satuq that he should pretend to build a temple but with the intention of building a mosque in his heart.
 The king, after seeing Satuq starting to build the temple, then stopped him, believing that he had not converted.
 Afterwards, Satuq obtained a fatwa which permitted him in effect to commit patricide, and killed his step-father, after which he conquered Kashgar.

+The exact year of Satuq's conversion is contested.
+Some authors put the date at 934, with some appeals to "tradition."
+However, others put the date closer to 950-955.